globalizejs/globalize/examples/node-npm/README.md

 Once you've completed the requirements above:

 1. Run `node main.js`.
-1. Understand the demo by reading the source code (both index.html and main.js).
+1. Understand the demo by reading the source code.
 We have comments there for you.